2025 Ducati Multistrada V4, V4 S and V4 Pikes Peak – First Look

 The V4 S also offers a self-leveling function to keep the bike level, even with a passenger or luggage, as well as a new bump detection system which adapts the rear suspension in real time for rough terrain using data from the new sensor on the fork.
 For 2025, Ducati added a dedicated button for changing the suspension response while in motion, regardless of the selected ride mode.

 The Pikes Peak model uses an Öhlins Smart EC 2.0 suspension optimized for sportier riding.
-It uses an event-based logic, similar to the systems on the Panigale V4 S and Streetfighter V4 S. Like the Multistrada V4 S, it comes with a dedicated button for adjusting suspension.
+It uses an event-based logic, similar to the systems on the Panigale V4 S, which uses the 3.0 version.
+Like the Multistrada V4 S, it comes with a dedicated button for adjusting suspension.

 The button above the gray Mode button is a dedicated suspension button, allowing for adjustments while the bike is in motion.